 Use this procedure to add a tag that indicates the location of your robots.
-Location tags are required for Power BI to display robots on a map.
+Location tags allow you to easily identify the location of your robots and are required for Power BI to display your robots on a map.

-- 1. Select Settings > Robots and select the robot manager that you want to configure. - You can select several robot managers at once.
-You can check the Select all in page box to select all the robot managers displayed on the current page. - 2.
+- 1. Select Settings > Robots and select the Robot Manager that you want to configure. - You can select several Robot Managers at once.
+You can check the Select all in page box to select all the Robot Managers displayed on the current page. - 2.
 Click Add Tags. - 3.
 In the Key field, select Location. - 4.
 In the Value field, enter the name of a location or select from a list of existing tags. - 5.
 Click the + button to confirm the tag and then click Add.